 Flying with medical conditions

+We ask for a heads up so our teams are as prepared as possible in case your journey would be made more comfortable with any special seating or travel requirements.
 Some conditions simply require you to notify us, others need medical clearance to ensure it's safe for you to fly.
 Medical clearance is also required if you need to use medical equipment or supplementary oxygen on the plane.

 If you are travelling on other airlines, including Air New Zealand's extensive network of partner airlines, you will need to check and comply with the other airlines' regulations.
 Your travel agent or the other airline will be able to assist you.

-Medical conditions: Examples of conditions that require medical clearance include:
+Examples of conditions that require medical clearance include:

 - Recent illness, hospitalisation, surgery or injury including bone fractures

 - Heart disease